Skip to content

 We know that VPNs provide robust security.
 The safest VPNs (NordVPN, ExpressVPN, and Private Internet Access) use some of the most essential features, such as:

-These features secure your connection and prevent ISPS, authorities, and snoopers from tracking you.
+These features secure your connection and prevent ISPs, authorities, and snoopers from tracking you.
 This means you can go online safely, shop, or enjoy browsing social media without anyone noticing.
-Such a level of security has more perks.
-Many ask if they need a VPN on public WiFi networks.
+Such a level of security comes with even more perks.
+Many people ask if they need a VPN on public WiFi networks.

 Secure Your Connection With NordVPN

-Thanks to IP and DNS leak protection, your data remains safe.
+Thanks to IP and DNS leak protection, your data remains safe at all times.
 Plus, encryption makes your connection a garbled mess of letters, numbers, and signs to anyone who intercepts it.
 That leaves the hacker empty-handed and unable to harm you.
 All you have to do is get a VPN, connect to a server, and enjoy.

-NordVPN is a no-brainer choice with over 9,000 servers and dozens of security features at a price cheaper than a poorly sourced coffee.
-You can try it risk-free for 30 days using the link above (it also includes a 70% discount).
+NordVPN is a no-brainer choice with over 9,200 servers and dozens of security features at a price cheaper than a poorly sourced coffee.
+You can try it risk-free for 30 days using the link above (it also includes a generous discount).

 Is a VPN Worth It for Privacy & Anonymity?

 Why use a VPN for privacy?
 Isn’t privacy just a construct?
 It is to an extent, but you can still protect most of it.
-As explained, you’ll get encryption, the first level.
+As explained, you’ll get encryption as the first line of defense.
 However, VPNs route your traffic through their servers, which begs the question of logging.
 Fortunately, the best choices around do no such thing.

 This means they handle your data privately by not keeping logs of your browsing history, personal information, DNS requests, timestamps, and so on.
-Privacy refers to how your data is handled, and this is essential.
-VPNs protect your privacy by not keeping tabs on your digital whereabouts.
-They avoid logging sensitive data.
+Privacy refers to how your data is handled, and this is absolutely essential.
+VPNs protect your privacy by not keeping tabs on your digital whereabouts and by avoiding the logging of sensitive data.

 This is great if you frequently watch porn.
 In fact, there are great porn VPNs you can use to conceal your taboo adventures.
-The same goes for anything else online.
+The same applies to anything else online.
 Providers like NordVPN and ExpressVPN use RAM-only servers that also prevent logging.
-They lose data with each reset, crucial for privacy.
+They lose all data with each reset, which is crucial for privacy.

-These providers also have security audits on their no-log policies as affirmation of their practices.
-Let’s say the government body seizes the VPN’s servers.
-They’ll start digging, but because nothing is stored, end up with nothing.
-You can see why whistleblowers and people in countries with poor freedom of speech use VPNs.
+These providers also have independent security audits on their no-log policies as affirmation of their practices.
+Let’s say a government body seizes the VPN’s servers.
+They’ll start digging, but because nothing is stored, they end up with nothing.
+You can see why whistleblowers and people in countries with poor freedom of speech rely on VPNs.

 Protect Online Privacy With NordVPN